-The Onza is a purported big cat, around the same size as a small cougar, which is said to live in the mountains of the Sinaloa region in north-western Mexico.
+The Onza is a purported big cat, similar in size and characteristics to a small cougar, which is said to live in the mountains of the Sinaloa region in north-western Mexico.

 Cryptozoologists have debated the identity of the Onza for decades.

-It is thought that the Spanish accounts of Onza encounters in the 16th, 17th and 18th centuries may relate to the jaguarondi, not the Onza.
-The jaguarondi, or “onça”, is a well-known animal native to Mexico and, possibly, the south-western USA.
+It is thought that the Spanish accounts of Onza encounters in the 16th, 17th, and 18th centuries may relate to the jaguarondi, not the Onza.
+The jaguarundi, or “onça,” is a well-known animal native to Mexico and, possibly, the southwestern USA.

 The Onza has been described consistently by those who have come across it.
 The animal is slightly smaller than a cougar, with very slender limbs and a rather long tail for its size.

 It also has wolf-like ears and faint stripes, particularly on the lower part of the legs.

 People who either saw it or killed it believed it was not a puma, cougar, or jaguar – its appearance was simply too different from these animals.
 The Sinaloa based Onza was particularly similar to a cougar; however, it differed in having skinnier legs, ears, and body.

 The Onza was dismissed by the scientific world for many years, despite the reports and eyewitness accounts.